 Brite

-Brite began as a pilot 2020, in a partnership with the World Science Festival and The Hello Studios.
+Brite began as a pilot in 2020, in a partnership with the World Science Festival and The Hello Studios.
 During the World Science Festival in the summer of 2020, the program provided a high-quality, online suite of activities centered on collaborative learning with female role models.

-NGCP revised Brite in 2021, learning from a robust evaluation and consisted of two courses: Art x Science, featuring role models and activities at the intersection of art and science, and Dream Big, Take Risks, featuring role models and activities that introduced girls to pioneering, multi-disciplinary careers in STEM.
+NGCP revised Brite in 2021, learning from a robust evaluation, and consisted of two courses: Art x Science, featuring role models and activities at the intersection of art and science, and Dream Big, Take Risks, featuring role models and activities that introduced girls to pioneering, multi-disciplinary careers in STEM.

-© 2024 All rights reserved.
+© 2026 All rights reserved.

 Website by Affinity Bridge